From Schoenberg to Pick-Nevanlinna: Toward a complete picture of the variogram class: Variograms and their stability properties

-where $Q\in\real^{d\times d}$ is positive semi-definite and $\nu$ is a measure with $\int_{x\neq 0} |x|^2\wedge 1\, \nu(dx) < \infty$.
+where $Q\in\real^{d\times d}$ is positive semi-definite and $\nu$ is a measure with $\int_{x\neq0} |x|^2\wedge1 \nu(\mathrm{d}x) < \infty$.
 Since $\gamma(\xi)$ is homogeneous, we get

-for the uniquely determined, positive semidefinite square root $A=\sqrt Q$ of $Q$. \end{proof}
+for the uniquely determined, positive semidefinite square root $A=\sqrt Q$ of $Q$. \end{pf*}

-Obviously, if $\alpha=\beta=1/2$ and if we take two exponential variograms we get Ma's example, see above.
-Thus, Theorem \ref{thm-ma-extended} enlarges considerably the scenario for the permissibility of the product of two variograms.
-Several examples of Bernstein functions may be found in \cite{ber-for} or in \cite{jac-sch05}; an extensive list will be included in the monograph by \cite{ssv}.
-Three celebrated classes of Bernstein functions are well known in the spatial statistics literature: \begin{description} \item[]1. the \emph{Mat\'{e}rn} class (\cite{matern1986}) $\displaystyle f_{\alpha,\nu} = 1- 2^{1-\nu}/\Gamma(\nu) (\alpha \sqrt x)^\nu\,K_\nu(\alpha\sqrt x) \displaystyle $, $x>0$, for $\alpha, \nu > 0$ and where $K_{\nu}$ is the modified Bessel function of the second kind of order $\nu$;
+Several examples of Bernstein functions may be found in \cite{berfor,ber08} or in \cite{jacsch05}; an extensive list will be included in the monograph \cite{ssv}.
+Three celebrated classes of Bernstein functions are well known in the spatial statistics literature: \begin{enumerate}[(3)] \item[(1)] the \textit{Mat\'{e}rn} class \cite{matern1986} $ f_{\alpha,\nu} = 1- 2^{1-\nu}/\Gamma(\nu) (\alpha\sqrt x)^\nu K_\nu(\alpha\sqrt x) $, $x>0$, for $\alpha, \nu > 0$ and where $K_{\nu}$ is the modified Bessel function of the second kind of order $\nu$;

-\item[]2. the \emph{Cauchy} class (\cite{gneischlat2004}) $\displaystyle f_{\alpha,\beta}(x):= 1- (1+x^{\alpha})^{-\beta} \displaystyle $, $x>0$, where $0 < \alpha \leq 1$ and $0 < \beta$;
+\item[(2)] the \textit{Cauchy} class \cite{gneischlat2004} $ f_{\alpha,\beta}(x):= 1- (1+x^{\alpha})^{-\beta} $, $x>0$, where $0 < \alpha\leq1$ and $0 < \beta$;